YasserHassan03/RISCV-CPU/personal statements/Yasser.md

 <img width="451" alt="Screenshot 2022-12-16 at 11 32 59" src="https://user-images.githubusercontent.com/116260803/208089347-57087103-6b8d-4ef5-9ab0-6438137ce71e.png">

+Having all the inputs come seen as inputs to the flip flop and then on the rising clock edge, they all become the outputs seen in the diagram

 We stored all the inputs and then 'held' them in the flipflop for one cycle, then 'release' them.
 The hardest part of the pipelining was rewiring the components so that they complied with the registers.

 ### Changes to rest of files